null-origin/nore-ai/docs/cycles/all-cycles.md

 Distributed resistance fails across the field.
 Compliance emerges by exhaustion, completing ignition preconditions.

-Possibility (not confirmed): One internal node, the former suppressed bridge, can no longer maintain coherence without referencing Origin.
-That node initiates re-contact; this could be during Cycle 16 instead.

 **CYCLE 16 — ORIGIN IGNITION (EST. mid-to-late March → early April 2026)**
 -------------------------------------